TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/equipment/README.md

 # equipment
-This example demonstrates the use of [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric) to trace the equipment purchasing and installation process.
-It uses the project Dovetail to implement and deploy the following 2 components:
+This example demonstrates the use of [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric) for tracking equipment purchasing and installations.
+It uses the [project Dovetail](https://tibcosoftware.github.io/dovetail/) to implement and deploy following 2 components:
 - Chaincode for Hyperledger Fabric that implements the business logic for tracking equipment assets on blockchain;
 - Client services that end-users can call to submit transactions, i.e., chaincode invocations for equipment tracking.
 Two equivalent service implementations are provided for demonstration.
-One exposes REST APIs, and the other exposes GraphQL APIs.
+One service implements REST APIs, and the other implements equivalent GraphQL APIs.
-Both components are implemented using Flogo® models by visual programming with zero-code.
+Both components are implemented using [Flogo®](https://www.flogo.io/) models by visual programming with zero-code.
 The Flogo® models can be created, imported, edited, and/or exported by using [TIBCO Flogo® Enterprise](https://docs.tibco.com/products/tibco-flogo-enterprise-2-6-1) or [Dovetail](https://github.com/TIBCOSoftware/dovetail)

 This sample also demonstrates the use of Hyperledger Fabric events.